 Within the OSHA COVID-19 NEP employers are required to provide employees with and ensure employees wear facemasks that properly fit over the nose and mouth when indoors and when occupying a vehicle with other people for work purposes.
 Employers must provide sufficient number of facemasks to each employee and must ensure that each employee changes the facemasks at least once per day, whenever they are soiled or damaged, and more frequently as necessary (e.g., patient care reasons).
 Where a face shield is required or desired, the employer must ensure that the face shield are cleaned at least daily and are not damaged.

 RHP’s occupational and health safety professionals perform Quantitative Fit Testing (QNFT) and Qualitative Fit Testing (QLFT) for employers to comply with OSHA standards.
 RHP’s onsite respirator fit testing is an efficient process that can take place at your facility or business location and allows for flexibility to fit test any number of employees on a single shift or over multiple shifts.
 Fit testing is imperative to ensure a tight-fitting respirator properly fits onto an employee’s face, creating a secure seal, effectively reducing the risk or exopsure to airborne contaminants.

-The “mini” respiratory protection program under 29 CFR 1910.504 applies only to circumstances specified under the ETS, generally when workers are not exposed to suspected or confirmed sources of COVID-19 but where respirator use could offer enhanced worker protection.
+The “mini” respiratory protection program under 29 CFR 1910.504 generally applies when workers are not exposed to suspected or confirmed sources of COVID-19 but where respirator use could offer enhanced worker protection.
 The mini respiratory protection program is designed to improve worker protection with limited provisions for the use of respirators can be implemented more quickly and easily than the more comprehensive respiratory protection program required by the Respiratory Protection standard (e.g., medical evaluation, fit testing).